Erhalten Sie Zugang zu diesem und mehr als 300000 Büchern ab EUR 5,99 monatlich.

 1 CORINTHIANS 9:24, 26–27 ESV

-The world of sports is not a phenomenon that has been brought to our generation in just recent years.
-In fact, sports is as old as the Bible itself.
-When the apostle Paul was talking about “running the race,” he was thinking about the Olympic games that were held in Delphi, Olympus, and played in the Parthenon.
+The world of sports is not a phenomenon that has just come to our generation in recent years.
+In fact, sports are older than the Bible itself.
+When the apostle Paul wrote about running the race, he was thinking about the Olympic games that were held in ancient Greece.
 When he said, “I discipline my body,” he was referring to athletes who trained for those games.
-The Bible talks about sports, and in those days chariot races, boxing, and even track events were all part of that world.
+The Bible talks about sports, and chariot races, boxing, and even track events were all part of that world.

-When an athlete won the gold, he was honored in several ways.
+When an athlete won the competition, he was honored in several ways.
 A statue was erected in his honor.
-Songs were written that would nationally give acclaim to the athlete and his family.
-He was even known to be exempt from paying taxes to Rome for the rest of his life.
-Cicero said athletes received greater fame and honor than conquering generals who returned from victory in his day.
+Musicians wrote songs that gave national acclaim to the athlete and his family.
+The government even exempted him from paying taxes to Rome for the rest of his life.
+Cicero said that in his day, athletes received greater fame and honor than conquering generals who returned from a victory.

 Interesting, isn’t it?
 Not much has changed.
-Athletes are still idolized, held in high esteem, and many times put on pedestals too high for anyone to reach.
-If there is anything athletes, coaches, teams, parents, and the entire industry of sports need today, it is a healthy dose of God’s wisdom.
-James tells us the wisdom from above is first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere (James 1:17 ESV).
+Athletes are still idolized, held in high esteem, and, many times, put on pedestals too high for anyone to reach.
+If there is anything athletes, coaches, parents, teams, and the entire industry of sports need today, it is a healthy dose of God’s wisdom.
+The book of James tells us that “the wisdom from above is first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere” (3:17 ESV).

 TONY DUNGY